slyeet03/recycle-us/README.md

 ## Project Overview

 RecycleUs is a web application developed for the "Hack to the Future Hackathon".
 It aims to promote and simplify recycling habits by providing users with recycling guides, a recycling center locator, and personal recycling tracking features.
+Basically gamefying the process of recycling.

 ![](screenshots/1.png)
 ![](screenshots/2.png)